 I think the old fashioned route is still the best...for the time being.
 With the collapse of book stores in America and elsewhere, I feel like an increasing reliance on e-books will continue.
 That could mean a flooding of the market with writers who self-publish, and that may not necessarily be a good thing.

-"The Unicorn-Eater" short story now on sale!
+"River of Blades" short story now on sale!
 Darkly comic weirdness in the world of Splatter Elf.
-Katzia the monster hunter and her partner Bathbrady must brave the eerie Necrogardenia Woods to find out what's slaughtering all the unicorns.
-There will be blood.
-Unicorn blood!
+Katzia the monster hunter and a masochistic Shield Elf must stop a birthing-machine from infesting the countryside with brain-eating imps.
+Bloody and weird!

-For writing updates, thoughts about the fantasy genre, and posts about the world of Splatter Elf, the darkly comic world of chaotic weirdness, click on over here: Philip Overby's Fantasy Free-For-All
+For writing updates, thoughts about fantasy, and posts about the world of Splatter Elf: Philip Overby's Fantasy Free-For-All

 Just a question.
 What's the difference between an unknown author self-publishing and an unknown author getting a publishing deal?
 They both have to start out as unknown authors to the reader, regardless of any marketing dollars put forth either independantly or by a major publisher.